tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 }
 ```

 * The answer is yes, because we're not using SafeMath.
-So we can take this transfer function and turn it into this.

 * This function would allow us to send tokens without having balance and would cause the hacker's balance to increase to the maximum value that `uint` allowed.